You are here

 When placing advertisements, sellers should use descriptors that refer to the quality of the hay, including fertilization, weed presence, maturity at harvest, or the curing process (whether it was rained on during dry-down).
 Hay testing also can be used as a marketing advantage; this allows buyers to know the nutritive value of the hay and account for any nutritional deficits when feeding.

 For this analysis, advertisements were broken down by category based on three of the most used descriptors: fertilized, weeds, and quality.
 “Fertilized” was used when any advertisement referred to the use of fertilizer or lime as it pertains to hay quality.
 This category comprised 77 percent of advertisements submitted (Figure 3).
 Advertisements that referred to herbicides, spraying, or weed-free hay were categorized as “weeds.”
 Only 3 percent of advertisements were in this category.
-The final category was “quality” and refers to descriptions directly related to qualitative characteristics, such as smell, color, intended livestock use (for example, “horse hay”), or actual hay quantitative values (for example, crude protein or total digestible nutrients).
+The final category was “quality” and refers to descriptions directly related to qualitative characteristics, such as smell, color, intended livestock use (e.g.,“horse hay”), or actual hay quantitative values (e.g., crude protein or total digestible nutrients).
 This category comprised 20 percent of the advertisements submitted.
 For more information on how to submit a hay sample, visit https://www.mscl.msstate.edu/about/forms.

 Figure 3.
 Hay advertisements by quality descriptor (%), 2009–20, in the Mississippi Market Bulletin.